ratifire/devrate-service/README.md

   authentication mechanisms, and access control rules.
   [Learn more](https://docs.spring.io/spring-security/reference/servlet/test/index.html)

+### Google Cloud Storage for Spring Cloud

+- **Description:** This starter simplifies the integration of Google Cloud Storage with Spring applications through the Spring Cloud GCP.
+It enables seamless usage of Google Cloud Storage for managing application data, providing essential infrastructure to interact with Google's storage services programmatically.
+Suitable for a variety of use cases including storing backups, serving static assets, and managing uploads in Spring-based applications.
+It abstracts much of the boilerplate code necessary to set up a connection to Google Cloud Storage, making it straightforward to implement in a cloud-native environment.
+[Learn more](https://cloud.spring.io/spring-cloud-static/spring-cloud-gcp/current/reference/html/#cloud-storage)

+### Commons IO

+- **Description:** Commons IO is a library of utilities to assist with developing IO functionality.
+It provides a rich set of IO utilities that supplement the standard Java IO and NIO classes.
+The library includes tools for file monitoring, a file system manager, and utilities that simplify file and directory copying, file filtering, and reading and writing to streams.
+[Learn more](https://commons.apache.org/proper/commons-io/)

 ### New Users for Application Testing

 The following accounts have been added for application testing: